sarincr/ARM_Microcontroller_NXP_Freescale_KL25Z/README.md

 ![KL25Z](frdm-kl25z_headers2.png)

 Features
-1. Features include easy access to MCU I/O, battery-ready, low-power operation, a standards-based form factor with expansion board options and a built-in debug interface for flash programming and run-control.
-2.The FRDM-KL25Z is supported by a range of NXP® and third-party development software.
-3.You can now use mbed.org at no charge, with full access to the online SDK, tools, reusable code—which means no downloads, installations or licenses—and an active community of developers.
-4.Processor Expert® component for low voltage H-Bridge products enables rapid embedded application development.
-5.The FRDM-KL25Z is supported by Zephyr OS for developing the Internet of Things with a free, open-source embedded operating system.
+Features include easy access to MCU I/O, battery-ready, low-power operation, a standards-based form factor with expansion board options and a built-in debug interface for flash programming and run-control.
+The FRDM-KL25Z is supported by a range of NXP® and third-party development software.
+You can now use mbed.org at no charge, with full access to the online SDK, tools, reusable code—which means no downloads, installations or licenses—and an active community of developers.
+Processor Expert® component for low voltage H-Bridge products enables rapid embedded application development.
+The FRDM-KL25Z is supported by Zephyr OS for developing the Internet of Things with a free, open-source embedded operating system.
 Click here to learn more.